p-colomer/Mental_Health_ML_Analysis/README.md

 ## Approach

 The approach for this project was to create many different model types to see what performs the best and to compare and contrast the different types of models.
 The modeling effort was done starting with simpler models and moving to more complex models.
+The models used were SVR, XGBoost, Random Forest, Decision Tree and ANN

 ## Project Flowchart